danielharrell/open-eyes-lect-2017-18/Open.md

 us, on this account, we would presumably lose its appearance outside us, along with any way of being open to the world from within.
-And the only way left, from without, would involve getting in rather than letting in; and bear closer analogy to the way the world gets into a pickle jar, to spoil what's inside.
-Once Odysseus, then, is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside.
-So now, from the outside, the suitors get in, to spoil what's inside.
+And the only way left, from without, would involve getting in rather than letting in.
+Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside.
+So now, from the outside, the suitors get in.
 Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost, along with any way for his eyes to open from the inside.
-So now, from the outside, the corpses get in, to spoil what's inside.
-(Perhaps keep "spoiling" analogy for paragraph below, along with elaboration in more elementary examples.)
+So now, from the outside, the corpses get in.

+What is more, the corpses and suitors get in to spoil what's inside.
+Which suggests that true openness, even in the case of a pickle jar, or a parabola, works inside out.
-This same account of openness could explain every case of being open as a case of being closed that looks open.
-But this is also to say, for cases of openness to be praised, that the world stands behind them, not in front of them.
-For on this account, again, our inherent openness to the world depends on having enclosed it, as if being open were how being closed looked, when seen from within.
-We are given all the more reason, then, to believe that every case of being open is a case of being closed that appears open, and that we call "open" from this appearance.
-We call a parabola "open", then, because the way it is closed gives it an inside we can see out of, just as we can likewise see out of a lidless pickle jar to call it "open".
-The jar's inside can stay inside when the lid is off, so long as we still look at the jar as if looking out of it, from the inside formed when the lid is on.
-And the parabola's inside can stay inside even when its line is finite, so long as we still look at the parabola as if looking out of it, from the inside formed when the parabola's line is infinite.
-And we are likely to look at things this way, as if we were in them, looking out of them, since this is how we have to look, on this account, to see anything at all: from inside the entire world out.
+We can call the jar "open", then, because the jar's inside can stay inside, even when the lid is off, if we look at the jar as if looking out of it, from the inside formed when the lid is on.
+And we can call the parabola "open", similarly, because the parabola's inside can stay inside, even when its line is finite, if we look at the parabola as if looking out of it, from the inside formed when the parabola's line is infinite.
+And we do look at things this way, as if we were in them, looking out of them, since this is how we have to look, on this account, to see anything at all: from inside the entire world out, as we open ourselves to it from having enclosed it first.

 But on this account of awareness, then, our openness to the world depends on having enclosed it, as if being open were